derekerdmann/website/src/tk/anh-e-11-blaster/2015-1-7-getting-started.md

 [stockgrind1]: /images/blaster/stock-grind1.jpg
 [stockgrind2]: /images/blaster/stock-grind2.jpg

-I also realized that the drilling and grinding is really quite loud for a weeknight, so time to put the project away till the weekend.
+When I realized that the drilling and grinding is a little loud for a weeknight, I decided to put the project away till the weekend.